 - Assess plant species abundance, richness, and floral area (to be completed with existing data from collaborators)

 - Measure soil moisture, fertility, and organic matter content.

-Using the data from these objectives, we will complete the following analytical objectives:
+Using the data from these objectives, we completed the following analytical objectives:

 My project focuses on integrating multiple abiotic and biotic factors to predict spatial patterns of wild bee biodiversity in agricultural landscapes.
 The purpose of this research is to 1) address fundamental knowledge gaps about drivers of wild bee diversity, specifically how the quantity and diversity of floral resources, proximity to water, and soil conditions interact to dictate wild bee diversity at local and landscape scales, and 2) formulate practical guidelines for farmers in implementing pollinator conservation plantings.